Sagnac/Zernike.jl/README.md

 * If you're interested in only the full vector of Zernike expansion coefficients obtained through the least squares fit and want to avoid computing extra values and plotting the results you can call:
 ```
-Zernike.Wf(ρ, θ, OPD, n_max)[1]
+Zernike.reconstruct(ρ, θ, OPD, n_max)[1]
 ```
-Similarly you can do this for the radial polynomial coefficients and the NA transformed wavefront error expansion coefficients by importing the functions `Φ` and `S`, respectively.
+Similarly you can do this for the radial polynomial coefficients and the NA transformed wavefront error expansion coefficients by importing the functions `coefficients` and `transform_coefficients`, respectively.